 NOTE: For CSRS annuity recomputation purposes, OPM considered the month of Social Security eligibility to be the month:

 of attainment of age 62 for retirement benefits;

 of attainment of age 65 for disability benefits; or

 C. Public inquiries about OPM’s use of post-1956 MS

 If you receive an inquiry about OPM’s use of post-1956 MS or an age 62 adjustment, explain that the Civil Service Retirement Act governs these actions and OPM administers them.
 The inquirer should contact OPM directly by mail or fax.
-The OPM mailing address is: U.S. Office of Personnel Management ROC
+The OPM mailing address is: U.S. Office of Pe Management ROC

 PO Box 45